nham/wabbo/entries/2015-06-19-integrals.md

 title: The Riemann and Darboux integrals
 ---

+## Preface

+This post is based on pp. xv-xvii in Donald L. Cohn's book *Measure Theory*, 2nd ed.

 ## Prerequisites

 A function $f: X \to \mathbb{R}$ being **bounded** means that there exist numbers $m, M \in \mathbb{R}$ such that